Pralenik

 Pralenik (Праленик, Pralenik) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

+Pralenik (Provalleniq) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
+The settlement was abandoned.

-The village is inhabited by a Turkish speaking population consisting of Turks.
+The village is inhabited by a Turkish speaking population consisting of Turks (Torbeši).

+According to the 1942 Italian protectorate of Albania census, Pralenik was inhabited by 126 Muslim Albanians.

 As of the 2021 census, Pralenik had 144 residents with the following ethnic composition: